sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 You have to be entitled to download and run WebLogic as well as the Oracle JDK.

-Oracle and Apple logos are properties of their respective owners
+Oracle and Apple logos are properties of their respective owners.

 ## Create the arm64 WebLogic base image